-Boats are sturdy modes of transportation, but even the sturdiest watercraft must keep one eye on weather forecasts to avoid serious damage.
+Boats are sturdy modes of transportation, but even the most seasoned boater with the sturdiest watercraft must keep one eye on weather forecasts to avoid serious damage.

 When strong storms are in your forecast – especially tropical storms and hurricanes – you need to have a plan.

-Consider some tips to help reduce the damage your boat:
+Consider some tips to help minimize the potential of damage to your boat:

 Watch the weather.
 Check in often to see what storms might be brewing.
 The National Oceanic and Atmospheric Administration gives real time updates and can track storms coming to an ocean near you.

 Land, ho!
 Have a plan to bring your boat out of the water and stored in a safe location.
-If your boat is at a marina, communicate well ahead of any storms to coordinate how to safely and timely haul it away from dangerous waters.
+If your boat is docked at a marina, communicate well ahead of any storms to coordinate how to safely and timely haul it away from dangerous waters.
+Talk to your independent agent about hurricane haul out coverage.
+This protection offered by The Hanover provides coverage to haul out and return your boat to water in the event of a hurricane.

 Lower fetch for moor success.
 If hauling your boat out of the water is not an option, knowing where to park your boat can be crucial.
 When mooring your boat, know what location sees the least amount of fetch such as canals and hurricane holes, which are narrow inlets and coves surrounded by structures such as trees that can block the wind.

 Secure that trailer.
-If your boat is on a trailer, park it close to a building to reduce the impact of wind.
 Place concrete blocks under the frame, take some air out of the tires, insert the plug and then fill it halfway with water.
 Lastly, strap the boat to the trailer.

 Anchors away.
 If your boat is still in the water, consider setting multiple anchors.
 Use two or three anchors tactically positioned – or consider doubling or tripling your anchors’ attachment points to heavy, fixed points on land.